Chapter 6 of 11

 Customer buys additional products or modules.

 Example: CRM customer adds Marketing Automation module, then adds Support Ticketing module.
+Cross-sells work best when modules solve adjacent problems in the same workflow, making the combined solution more valuable than the sum of parts.

 Seat Expansion